 But with a large family living on a single income, I do have to be conscientious about what activities we tackle.

-So here is my list of five activities you can do this summer with your kids that will give you time together, memories and experiences, while not breaking the bank.
-They also don’t require a ton of planning, so are perfect for a day when you simply feel like doing something different.
+So here is my list of five activities you can do this summer with your kids that will give you time together to make memories and experiences, while not breaking the bank.
+It may not be an epic summer bucket list, but these activities don’t require a ton of planning and are perfect for a day of changing up your typical summer routines.

 1. Go For A Walk

 The possibilities are endless really.
 And the cost is literally zero.
-Lace up some sneakers, put on some sunscreen, and maybe grab a water bottle, and you are good to go.
-Ten minutes from idea to out the door (well, if everyone can find their shoes) and before you know it you are venturing down the path of endless possibilities.
-Imagining you are searching for buried treasure, trying to get home without taking the same path
+Lace-up some sneakers, put on some sunscreen, and maybe grab a water bottle, and you are good to go.
+Ten minutes from idea to out the door (well, if everyone can find their shoes), and before you know it you are venturing down the path of endless possibilities.
+Imagine you are searching for buried treasure, trying to get home without taking the same path back, or bringing some binoculars to look for birds (and squeeze in a little summer school without the kids even knowing).

 2. Have A Picnic Lunch (or Dinner)